Juvenile Crimes: Defense Attorneys Representing Orange County Children

 Children are generally treated differently from adult offenders.
 In some cases, a court may hold a “fitness hearing” to determine whether to transfer a juvenile to the adult court system.
 In other words, it is sometimes possible for a juvenile to be tried in adult court, depending on the age of the offender and the circumstances of the crime.

 When a child is charged with a crime, the court will consider various factors, including the age of the child, the seriousness of the crime, and the child’s prior criminal record, if any.
 The juvenile courts are also required to consider the welfare and psychological condition of the defendant child.

 If your child is convicted of a crime, the court order may require that they no longer live with you.
 This may vary depending on the offense that they committed.
 For example, the child may be removed from the residence if they were threatening parents or other children in the home.
 The court may order that:

-- The child must be sent to the Department of Corrections and Rehabilitation or the Division of Juvenile Justice; or
+- The child must be sent to the Department of Corrections and Rehabilitation or the Division of Juvenile Justice

-If your child has been charged with a crime, you should consult an Orange County juvenile crime attorney as soon as possible.
-At the Law Offices of David P. Schwarz, we can help you understand the potential consequences of your child’s criminal charge and work diligently to keep the case in Juvenile Court rather than adult court.
-We represent children and parents in Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach, as well as other cities.
-To discuss your case in more detail with a child custody attorney, call us at 949-735-9266 or contact us online for a consultation.
+If your child has been charged with a crime, you should consult a juvenile crime attorney as soon as possible.
+At the Law Office of David P. Schwarz, we can help you understand the potential consequences of your child’s criminal charge and work diligently to keep the case in juvenile court rather than adult court.
+We represent children and parents throughout Southern California.
+To discuss your case in more detail with a child custody attorney, call us in Costa Mesa at 949-296-4119 or contact us online for a consultation.